urbim/kumuluzee-discovery/README.md

 KumuluzEE Discovery is a service discovery extension for the KumuluzEE microservice framework.
 It provides support for service registration, service discovery and client side load balancing.
 KumuluzEE Discovery provides full support for microservices packed as Docker containers.
 It also provides full support for executing microservices in clusters and cloud-native platforms with full support for Kubernetes.
 KumuluzEE Discovery has been designed to support modularity with pluggable service discovery frameworks.
-Currently, etcd is supported.
+Currently, etcd and Consul are supported.
 In the future, other discovery frameworks will be supported too (contributions are welcome).

 ## Usage